Axodarap/Gluecksrad/README.md

 - [ ] cleanup image stuff --> maybe add to config?
 - [x] move to module (above might need this)
 - [x] move easing functions to module

+- [ ] button hovering
+- [ ] remove black background from pointer
+- [ ] prevent two items with same color being next to each other